 About CATT Online

 The Concussion Awareness Training Tool (CATT) is a series of online educational modules and resources addressing concussion recognition, diagnosis, treatment, and management.
 Good concussion management may decrease the risk of brain damage and potentially reduce long-term health issues.

 Developed by Dr. Shelina Babul, Associate Director/Sports Injury Specialist with the BC Injury Research and Prevention Unit, BC Children’s Hospital, Vancouver, British Columbia, Canada, CATT is based upon the established principles of the Consensus Statement on Concussion in Sport.
 The 2017 Concussion in Sport Group (CISG) Consensus Statement builds on the principles outlined in previous concussion statements and aims to develop a better understanding of sport-related concussion.

 Research and evidence on concussions is evolving and the knowledge base is continually changing.
 As a result, this website is updated on a regular basis to provide current information, tools, and resources to support concussion recognition, diagnosis, treatment, and management.

-There are six CATT online educational modules and a toolkit for Players/Participants of sport and recreational activity.
+There are eight CATT online educational modules.
 All online educational modules are available in English and French and free-of-charge.

 BC Injury Research and Prevention Unit (BCIRPU)